 Take advantage of your mailing list, press releases, and especially social media profiles to share:

 Do you feel prepared to tackle your next golf fundraiser with confidence?
 It’ll be your best one yet!
+And now that you have the right strategy, you need the right fundraising software.

 In the meantime, read over these additional resources: